mui/material-ui/docs/pages/blog/mui-core-v5.md

    This allows developers to swap between different style engines.
 For example, styled-components users no longer need to bundle emotion **and** styled-component, nor do they need to configure the server-side rendering for each.
    How does the [swap work](/guides/styled-engine/#how-to-switch-to-styled-components)?
 The same way it does from React to Preact.

-3. For the last couple of months we have been [sponsoring](https://opencollective.com/emotion) emotion with a $100/month grant.
+3. For the last couple of months, we have been [sponsoring](https://opencollective.com/emotion) emotion with a $100/month grant.
 We are now increasing this amount to $1,000/month.
 It's in our best interest to help ensure the library keeps pushing the envelope, leading the state of the art in a competitive space.

 The first immediate benefit of the move to emotion was **performance**.
 The `<Box>` component is [x5-x10 more performant](https://codesandbox.io/s/zlh5w?file=/src/App.js) in v5, compared to v4.